CARRLIANSS/OANet/README.md

 3. Provides `single-gpu` and `multi-gpu` training scripts, using DDP distribution **greatly** increases the utilization of gpu.

+4. Use epoch instead of iteration when training.

-4. Add many comments to facilitate the understanding of the code.
+5. Add many comments to facilitate the understanding of the code.

 ## Acknowledgement